Popular Queries

 One of the key goals of sustainable development is to protect the planet’s ecosystems and reduce the environmental footprint.

 Yet another PhosAgro project is being implemented jointly with the United Nations Food and Agriculture Organization (FAO), the UN body that leads and coordinates international efforts to combat hunger.
-The FAO has more than 194 member countries.
+The FAO has 194 member countries.
 The main goal of the organization is to provide the population with access to quality food.

 Promoting global sustainable agriculture

-Global Soil Laboratories Networks
+Global Soil Laboratories Network

 Quality Control Procedures